International Folk Art Market – Selection Committee and Placement Committee

 Claire Burkert has lived and worked in South and Southeast Asia for over 30 years.
 In 1989 she founded the Janakpur Women’s Development Center in southern Nepal to empower women to earn income from their art, and she has maintained steady involvement in the Center’s projects.
-She has worked with artisan groups in Vietnam, Myanmar, Tibet, Gaza and Turkey to design, develop and promote their crafts.
+In projects supported by the Ford Foundation, UNESCO, The Poverty Alleviation Fund and other governmental and non-governmental organizations, she has worked with artisan groups in Vietnam, Myanmar, Tibet, Gaza, and Turkey to design, develop and promote their crafts.
 Previously she worked with Aid to Artisans as their Asia Representative.
 Her publications, including Himalayan Style (Roli, 2014), have focussed on indigenous traditions of architecture, craft and design.

-Cristin McKnight Sethi is a curator and historian of South Asian art and an assistant professor of Art History at the Corcoran School of the Arts and Design at George Washington University (GW).
+Cristin McKnight Sethi is a curator, historian, and scholar of textiles and art from South Asia.
 She holds a Ph.D. in Art History from the University of California, Berkeley (2015) and a Master’s in Art History from the University of Texas at Austin (2008).
 Her research and teaching interests include the study of textiles and folk art, the intersection of gender and practices of making, networks of circulation and exchange, and histories of colonialism and British imperialism.
-Prior to joining the faculty at GW, Cristin taught at the California College of the Arts and at Colorado College and held curatorial and research positions at the Los Angeles County Museum of Art, the UCLA Fowler Museum, the Asian Art Museum San Francisco, the Philadelphia Museum of Art, and the Museum of International Folk Art.
-Cristin is currently working on a book that examines embroidery in pre- and post-Partition Punjab.
+Cristin has held teaching positions at the California College of the Arts, Colorado College, George Washington University, and the Minneapolis College of Art and Design.
+She has also held curatorial and research positions at the Los Angeles County Museum of Art, the UCLA Fowler Museum, the Asian Art Museum San Francisco, the Philadelphia Museum of Art, and the Museum of International Folk Art.
+Cristin currently works at the Textile Center of Minnesota where she leads the organization’s robust education programming.
 Cristin has served on the Selection Committee for the International Folk Art Market since 2015; she has chaired the committee since 2018.

 Marilyn Murphy has combined a passion for and knowledge of the textile arts for her entire career.
 She is the former president of Interweave, a media publishing company focused on the arts and crafts sector where she worked for 16 years.
 Prior to this, in 1986, she founded the Textile Arts Centre in Chicago, and was the owner of the Weaving Workshop there.
 She writes a bi-monthly blog for ClothRoads, curates the ClothRoads collection, lectures about artisan sustainability, and volunteers as co-chair for the non-profit Andean Textile Arts.